chatgpt4pcg/chatgpt4pcg.github.io/README.md

 2. Febri Abdullah, Graduate School of Information Science and Engineering, Ritsumeikan University
 3. Mury F. Dewantoro, Graduate School of Information Science and Engineering, Ritsumeikan University
 4. Ruck Thawonmas, College of Information Science and Engineering, Ritsumeikan University
+5. Julian Togelius, NYU Tandon School of Engineering, New York University
+6. Jochen Renz, School of Computing, The Australian National University

 ## Description of the Competition